Yvonne-Ouma/Github-search/README.md

 * git clone https://github.com/Yvonne-Ouma/Github-search.git
 * cd GitHub-search
 * you can use any editor of your choise i.e Atom, Visual Studio.
-* this is the link to my application

 * This requires you to have a command line.like the Terminal where you can code in the above commands.